fbpx

 SKETCH FOR SURVIVAL

-Anyone aged 17 and over can enter (children aged 16 and under can enter our Sketch For Survival Junior Competition);
+Anyone – professional or amateur – aged 17 and over can enter (children aged 16 and under can enter our Sketch For Survival Junior Competition);

-Our expert selection panel is led by Internationally renowned artist Gary Hodges;
+Just 100 artworks are selected for exhibition and auction by our expert selection panel, led by Internationally renowned artist Gary Hodges;

 There are 3 stages to the competition:

-Anyone can enter – it is free to enter.
-Please ensure your artwork meets the criteria or it will be discounted.
+Please ensure your artwork meets the criteria (see full guidelines) or it will be discounted at the first stage of selection.

 • The Exhibition collection comprises 100 finalists, as chosen by the panel – these will be exhibited at London’s gallery@oxo on the South Bank & Edinburgh’s Dundas Street Gallery before being sold in our online fundraising auction.

-• The Highly Commended collection includes all other longlisted artworks – the runners-up will have their artwork offered for sale in aid of our projects in both our pop up shops and our online gallery (the online gallery goes live after the conclusion of our exhibition tour).
+• The Highly Commended collection includes all other longlisted artworks – the runners-up will have their artwork offered for sale in aid of our projects in both our pop up shops and our online gallery helping to support our Projects.

 Awards:

-The 100 finalists in our Exhibition Collection are eligible for our annual awards which include the Leisure Painter’s People’s Choice Award, an award voted for by the public; The Artist Award, chosen by the editorial team of The Artist magazine and the Sketch For Survival 100 Artist of the Year award, selected by our panel – the shortlist for the artist of the year will be announced 14 September.
-Results in all categories will be announced at our Private View event in London in November.
+The 100 finalists in our Exhibition Collection are eligible for our annual awards which include the Leisure Painter’s People’s Choice Award, an award voted for by the public; The Artist Award, chosen by the editorial team of The Artist magazine and the Sketch For Survival 100 Artist of the Year award, selected by our panel.

 Please note: no artworks can be returned.
 Please do not send us your artwork unless we have requested it.
 Thank you.